 In most cases, before an ordinary resolution is passed, the board of directors has the power to appoint alternate or replacement directors who hold office until the next general meeting where they can be re-elected by the shareholders.

 Before a director can be officially appointed, companies must first complete a series of documents and file an appointment of director notice with ACRA.

 - A declaration of consent to act as a director using form 45

 - The director’s disclosure of all other directorships or shareholdings

 - A signed board resolution that approves the appointment

 Filing an Appointment of Director with ACRA

-For an incoming director who is considered an ordinary resident of Singapore, an existing director or the company secretary can file an appointment of Directors with ACRA online using BizFile.
+For an incoming director who is considered an ordinary resident of Singapore, an existing director or the company secretary can file an appointment of director notice with ACRA online using BizFile.
 However, if the director is a foreign resident, the company is required to file the appointment of director through a registered corporate service provider.